Fair Cadora Family Law Image Request A Consultation

 Skipping Out On Paying Child Support in San Diego

 If you are unable to make child support payments, you should contact the California Department of Child Support Services (DCSS) immediately to explore your options.
-DCSS can help you request a modification of your child support order based on a change in your circumstances, such as a job loss or a significant decrease in income.
+DCSS can help you request a modification of your order based on a change in your circumstances, such as a job loss or a significant decrease in income.

 It’s essential to prioritize your child support payments to avoid these consequences and ensure that your child’s needs are met.